Alex-bzh/glam/README.md

 ## How to run this application on local?

-There are two prerequisites you need to run this application:
+There are three prerequisites you need to run this application:
 - a *MariaDB* database;
+- an *.env* file in the root of the website;
 - a *Node.js* server.

 First, create a database untitled *glam* in MariaDB, then: